gitlabhq/gitlabhq/doc/topics/application_development_platform/index.md

 The Application Development Platform helps you ensure that the applications you create are not affected by vulnerabilities that may lead to security problems and unintended use.
-This can be achieved by making use of the embeded security features of Auto DevOps which allow both security teams and developers to know if there is something that they should consider in their apps, before it is too late to create a fix.
+This can be achieved by making use of the embeded security features of Auto DevOps which allow both security teams and developers to know if there is something that they should consider changing in their apps, before it is too late to create a fix.
 The following features are included:

 - [Auto SAST (Static Application Security Testing)](https://docs.gitlab.com/ee/topics/autodevops/#auto-sast-ultimate)